 The Interview Process

 The Google Data Analyst interview process follows Google’s standard technical interview procedure.
 It starts with an initial phone interview with HR or a hiring manager.
-Candidates then proceed to the onsite interview, comprising three one-on-one interview rounds with a lunch break in between.
+Candidates then proceed to the onsite interview, comprising of three one-on-one interview rounds with a lunch break in between.

 Like all Google hiring procedures, the interview will consist of high-quality questions that are tailored specifically to the position and the famous four Google attributes.